Holo-Light-GmbH/StylusToolKit-Unity/Docs/STYLUS_UI.md

 # Stylus XR User Interface

 When you look inside the **Stylus** prefab, there is another prefab called **StylusUI**.
-When this GameObject is in the Scene, you will get a out-of-the-box working UI Panel to list/connect to the devices.
+When this GameObject is in the Scene, you will get a out-of-the-box working UI Panel to list/connect to Stylus Devices.
 If you want to create your own UI, have a look inside `Holo-Light/STK/Core/Connection/StylusUI.cs`.
 There you can see how it is made.

 <p align="center">